ClemsonChoirs/website/src/pages/ensembles/cu-singers.md

       The audition will consist of sight-singing, pitch matching, and singing My Country, 'Tis of Thee.
 For more information contact Dr. Bernarducci at bernar5@clemson.edu.
-subheadingThree: Featured Recordings
+subheadingThree: Featured Recording
 featuredRecordingAudio:
-  audioLink: /img/a-mighty-fortress.mp3
+  audioLink: ''
-  content: Performed by CU Singers fall 2019
+  content: ''
-  header: A Mighty Fortress
+  header: ''
 featuredRecordingVideo:
   content: >-
     "A Voice of Peace" was composed by Dr. Anthony Bernarducci in memory of Mary